A complete exhaustive look at the life of Sarada Devi through many sources.

 devotees of the Ramakrishna movement will treasure for many years to come,

-Gerald James Larson, Rabindranath Tagore Professor Emeritus, Indiana University, Bloomington; Professor Emeritus, Religious Studies, University of California, Santa Barbara
+and rightly so. -Gerald James Larson, Rabindranath Tagore Professor Emeritus, Indiana University, Bloomington; Professor Emeritus, Religious Studies, University of California, Santa Barbara

 Sarada Devi was one of India’s most unlikely saints, an unassuming Bengali